 The church was formally incorporated on May 23, 1915.
 In 1921 a new building was constructed and named Indian Mission M.P.
 Church.
 The Nanticoke people continue to hold their religious services here, and the church continues to provide cohesiveness for the Nanticoke to retain their Native heritage and culture.

 The oldest marked grave is that of Ann Johnson, who died October 7, 1885.
 Indian Mission United Methodist Church was listed in the National Register of Historic Places on April 26, 1979.

 Erected 2002 by The Delaware Public Archives.
 (Marker Number SC-122.)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Saint George's Chapel (approx. 1.2 miles away); St. Georges Chapel (approx. 1.2 miles away); Zoar Methodist Church (approx. 3.9 miles away); St. John's Methodist Church (approx. 4 miles away); Ancient Paths (approx. 4.4 miles away); Harmony United Methodist Church (approx. 4.7 miles away); Indian River Hundred (approx. 6.2 miles away); Broadkiln Hundred (approx. 6.3 miles away).
+Saint George's Chapel (approx. 1.2 miles away); St. Georges Chapel (approx. 1.2 miles away); Zoar Methodist Church (approx. 3.9 miles away); St. John's Methodist Church (approx. 4 miles away); Ancient Paths (approx. 4.4 miles away); Harmony United Methodist Church (approx. 4.7 miles away); Israel United Methodist Church (approx. 6 miles away); Indian River Hundred (approx. 6.2 miles away).